-Welcome to the website of the Poor Clares of Perpetual Adoration (PCPA) of Our Lady of Solitude in Tonopah, Arizona (located about an hour West of Phoenix).
+Welcome to the website of the Poor Clares of Perpetual Adoration (PCPA) of Our Lady of Solitude in Tonopah, Arizona.

 - Our Foundation of PCPAs began in May 2005 – as five Sisters from Our Lady of the Angels Monastery (OLAM) set out from our home there in Alabama to begin the first foundation from OLAM in the beautiful Arizona desert

-- We are a cloistered community of contemplative nuns whose main apostolate is Eucharistic Adoration in a spirit of reparative thanksgiving
+- We are a monastically enclosed community of contemplative nuns whose apostolate is Eucharistic Adoration in a spirit of reparative thanksgiving

-Essentially, we begin to do on earth what every blessed soul will do for all eternity: praise, adore, and offer thanksgiving to our God.
+We are called to begin NOW on earth what every blessed soul will do for all eternity: praise, adore, and offer thanksgiving to our God.

 Our life and the life of every contemplative Religious is to be lived in the Heart of the Church…intimately united in a profound solidarity with the Church and Her saving mission.
 Our contemplative life affords us the opportunity to “supply the ammunition of prayer” to all those priests, missionaries, and active Order Religious throughout the entire world who are stationed on the “front lines.”